meddevblockchain/road-map/README.md

 Is the transaction log accurate?
 Tools and testing to prove med-dev.io blockchain with live data

-Hpw to plug in, full details on contract formats, thrid party integration.
+Hpw to plug in, full details on contract formats, third party integration.

+SDC

 - ends -